franciscoxcode/wicked/README.md

 **Tech used:** HTML, CSS, JavaScript

 ### Features
-* The bakery can manage the ingredients they offer and their price
+* The bakery can manage the ingredients they offer and their prices
-* The bakery can check out inventory on their products and manage it
+* The bakery can check out the remaining inventory on their products and update it
 * The bakery can check pending orders and client's information next to it
 * The client can customize their cake order and see their order's pricing immediately
 * The client can click on the phone number and make a call to the bakery instantly